asaramet/ansible/aruba/README.md

 The Ansible inventory contains switches grouped into `sm_6100` and `hze_6100` -> `aruba_6100` -> `aruba groups`.
 Linux manager servers are in the `linux` group.
 Sensitive data such as passwords are stored with `ansible-vault` in `host_vars/host/vault`.

-To view the inventroy, use the following command:
+To view the inventory, use the following command:

 ```bash
 ansible-inventory --graph